chainskills/chainlist/README.md

 * Is Metamask slow ? try to disable and enable the extension.
 This happens sometimes, especially when we work with a private chain.
 * When you switch accounts in Metamask, don't forget to refresh the page to make sure you get the current account set in Metamask.
+* When you restart your local node, Metamask caches the old contract and its data.
+You have to switch Metamask network to any other network then back to the local node to see changes.

 ## Learn more